 Do I have to reapply for Financial Aid every year?

 Yes!
-The Office of Financial Aid depends on the timely completion of your Free Application for Federal Student Aid (FAFSA) so that we may award you with aid for each academic year.
+Student Financial Services depends on the timely completion of your Free Application for Federal Student Aid (FAFSA) so that we may award you with aid for each academic year.
 The deadline for receipt of the FAFSA each year is March 2nd.
 You may complete your FAFSA online.

 How will my Financial Aid be disbursed?

 Financial Aid is disbursed directly to each student's account near the beginning of each applicable term.
 Students who have grants and loan monies will typically receive disbursements equally divided between fall and spring semesters unless otherwise indicated on the student award letter.

 I am going to receive scholarship funds from an outside source.
 Do I need to report the funds to Student Financial Services?

 Yes, all sources of financial aid must be reported to Student Financial Services.
 If you are receiving external resources such as scholarships you will need to send verification of the scholarship to our office.
 You may fax, e-mail, or mail the official documentation.

 How will my Financial Aid Package be affected if I live/move off-campus?

 Changes to your residency status should be reported to Student Financial Services; however, they do not usually directly impact your financial aid package.
 There are, however, rare exceptions.
 In such cases our office will make every attempt to adjust loan aid before making adjustments to grant monies.